sancelot/thread_pool/Readme.md

 It will implement thread pool shared amongst all cpu available in a linux system.

 ThreadPool :
-Creating and deallocating threads to run parallel tasks is  consuming a lot of kernel system accesses and is not efficient. kernel accesses must be limited for performance.
+Creating and deallocating threads to run parallel tasks is  consuming a lot of kernel system calls  and is not efficient. kernel accesses must be limited for performance.
 To solve it  a thread pool is setted up.